 To try and make shopping for your spouse easier this year, we’ve rounded up picks (and gone through our archives) to find suggestions for all kinds of husbands — from those who swear they don’t want anything to the ones who have developed a new hobby over the past year, like bird-watching or pastry-making.
 For the husband who never charges the Dyson, we recommend this robot vacuum by eufy.
 Find more gifts for husbands here.

 Whether you’re a newlywed, or you’ve been in a partnership for years, it’s been a strange time to be in a long-term relationship.
 What do you get for the person that you’ve spent the most time with over the past year?
 How do you say “I’m glad we got through this together” on a budget?
 Whatever their interests, we’re here to help.
-We suggest Olivia Rodrigo’s SOUR on vinyl so she can scream along to “good 4 u” on wax.
+This cast iron dutch oven is a great choice for the wife who lusts after Le Creuset.
 Find more gifts for wives here.

 Whether you’re buying a Secret Santa gift or a stocking stuffer, it can be tricky to find something for less than £5 that’s not, well, tat.
 Luckily, we are expert shoppers at the Strategist UK.
 We’ve scoured Amazon (and our archives) to find 21 gifts, all under £5, for even the pickiest of giftees.
 For the brother who keeps losing his AirPods, we recommend this tiny IKEA bag coin purse.
 Find more gifts under £5 here.

-We’ve been meticulously writing about the best gifts for everyone in your life at the Strategist UK, so we’ve put together the best gifts you can buy online that all come in under a tenner, from something for a Pokémon-loving nephew, to the perfect choice for a (still) working-from-home dad.
-This Hydroponic Vase is a great gift for someone who can propagate almost anything.
+We put together the best gifts you can buy online (that all come in under a tenner) from something for a Pokémon-loving nephew, to the perfect choice for a (still) working-from-home dad.
+This incense burner is a great gift for your friend who just got on the property ladder.
 Find more gifts under £10 here.

 We reached out to several artists — from sculptors, painters, illustrators, and even a curator — to help you choose the perfect gift for the art aficionado in your life.
 From the best practical gifts to the most inspiring art books to some less-expected items, too — you’ll definitely find something to impress and delight your creative friends.
 If you love a practical gift, Jules Scheele, an illustrator and comic artist, suggests this sturdy drawing board from Cowling and Wilcox.
 Find more gifts for artists here.